doctrine/mongodb-odm/docs/en/tutorials/getting-started.rst

 To make the above classes persistent, all we need to do is provide Doctrine with some mapping information so that it knows how to consume the objects and persist them to the database.

-You can provide your mapping information in Annotations, XML, or YAML:
+You can provide your mapping information in Annotations or XML:

 .. configuration-block::